joeyjoplin/promo-targeting/README.md

 4. Use `PRODUCT_CODE` / `category_code` for segmentation and analytics; the frontend maps demo products (`1=coffee`, `2=chocolate`, `3=t-shirt`).
 5. Keep consuming on-chain events and metrics to feed BI tools and the AI assistant.

-## Suggested Next Steps
+## Next Steps

-Stabilize the on-chain core
+1. Stabilize the on-chain core

-Finalize campaign, coupon, redemption, and marketplace instructions.
+2. Finalize campaign, coupon, redemption, and marketplace instructions.

-Add comprehensive happy/unhappy path tests and emit structured events for analytics and attribution.
+3. Add comprehensive happy/unhappy path tests and emit structured events for analytics and attribution.

-Implement the Rules Engine layer
+4. Implement the Rules Engine layer

-Encode constraints (time, spend, usage, categories, pacing) and anti-abuse logic directly into the protocol flow.
+5. Encode constraints (time, spend, usage, categories, pacing) and anti-abuse logic directly into the protocol flow.

-Ensure vault balances, service fees, and redemption caps are always enforced on-chain.
+6. Ensure vault balances, service fees, and redemption caps are always enforced on-chain.

-Complete the Solana Pay purchase loop
+7. Complete the Solana Pay purchase loop

-Use transfer requests and transaction requests with unique references to fully link purchases to coupon redemption and attribution.
+8. Use transfer requests and transaction requests with unique references to fully link purchases to coupon redemption and attribution.

-Harden payment listeners and reconciliation logic.
+9. Harden payment listeners and reconciliation logic.

-Introduce x402-powered APIs
+10. Introduce x402-powered APIs

-Add x402 endpoints for campaign intelligence (recommend-offer, wallet scoring, fraud checks).
+11. Add x402 endpoints for campaign intelligence (recommend-offer, wallet scoring, fraud checks).

-Enable pay-per-call monetization for AI agents, backends, and partners.
+12. Enable pay-per-call monetization for AI agents, backends, and partners.

-Build attribution & ROI dashboards
+13. Build attribution & ROI dashboards

-Index on-chain events to power dashboards that prove campaign performance.
+14. Index on-chain events to power dashboards that prove campaign performance.

-Use these metrics to experiment with performance-based pricing for merchants.
+15. Use these metrics to experiment with performance-based pricing for merchants.

-Expand integrations

-Shopify and other e-commerce platforms for real cart ingestion and automated triggers.
+16. Expand integrations: Shopify, Wordpress and other e-commerce platforms for real cart ingestion and automated triggers.

-Solana Blinks for interactive ads, surveys, and incentive flows.
+17. Solana Blinks for interactive ads, surveys, and incentive flows.

-Protocol hardening & expansion
+18. Protocol hardening & expansion

-Multi-currency campaigns and settlement logic.
+19. Multi-currency campaigns and settlement logic.

-Cross-chain extensions (e.g., Base, Stellar) while keeping PromOps as the neutral coordination layer.
+20. Cross-chain extensions (e.g., Base, Stellar) while keeping PromOps as the neutral coordination layer.

-Explore privacy-preserving techniques (e.g., ZK-based segmentation) without breaking composability.
+22. Explore privacy-preserving techniques (e.g., ZK-based segmentation) without breaking composability.

-PromOps is open source—contributions and feedback are welcome to expand the protocol, improve UX, and increase the economic impact of on-chain promotions.
+**PromOps is open source—contributions and feedback are welcome to expand the protocol, improve UX, and increase the economic impact of on-chain promotions.**

 ## License